Signature Private Tour · 13 Days · 12 Nights

 Rabat → Chefchaouen

-Drive north through the Rif Mountains foothills to Chefchaouen — a mountain city so beautiful it seems almost imagined.
-Every surface is painted in blues ranging from pastel to indigo, fading and layering over centuries of repainting.
-Arrive in the early afternoon with time to wander the medina without a schedule — through the Plaza Uta el-Hammam, along the washing fountain, up to the Andalusian garden above the kasbah for views over the blue rooftops and the Rif peaks behind.
-Stay for the golden hour, when the blue walls glow amber and the muezzin echoes through the valley.
+Drive north through the Rif Mountains foothills to Chefchaouen — a mountain city so beautiful it seems imagined.
+Every surface is painted in blues ranging from pastel to indigo, layered over centuries of repainting.
+Arrive in the early afternoon with time to wander the medina without a schedule — Plaza Uta el-Hammam, the washing fountain, the Andalusian garden above the kasbah, and the golden hour when the blue walls glow amber.

 • Plaza Uta el-Hammam